PySimpleGUI/DocsCleanup/docs/readmeCopy.md

 <a href="https://www.buymeacoffee.com/PySimpleGUI" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/arial-yellow.png" alt="Buy Me A Coffee" width="217px" ></a>

 I could use a coffee!
 It fuels consultants, editors, domain registration and so many other things required for PySimpleGUI to be a thriving project.
+Every donation helps, and help is needed and appreciated.

 <hr>

-# Statistics :chart_with_upwards_trend:
+# Statistics  📈

 # PyPI Statistics & Versions